David Paul Struewing Memorial Fund

 “…leave to your opinions their own quiet undisturbed development, which, like all progress, must come from deep within and cannot be pressed or hurried by anything…” — Rainer Maria Rilke

-A memorial service will be held Saturday, September 23 at 3PM at the Unitarian Universalist Church of Silver Spring, 10309 New Hampshire Avenue, Silver Spring, MD 20903.
-There will be a reception at the church immediately following.
+A memorial service was held Saturday, September 23, 2017 at 3PM at the Unitarian Universalist Church of Silver Spring, with a reception at the church immediately following.
 For more information or questions, you can contact his dad Jeff.

 - Jeffery Struewing